HL7/fhir-saner/input/pagecontent/measure_aggregation.md

 1. Aggregate within a Facility to support consolidated reporting from multiple agents (e.g., information systems) within a facility for external reporting.
 2. Aggregate by geolocation - When an implementation provides geographic coordinates, aggregates can be defined by polygons defining the set of geographic regions.
 3. Aggregate by address - Some geographies can be aggregated by postal address.
-Postal addresses identify some geopolitical boundaries, includeing
+Postal addresses identify some geopolitical boundaries, including:
    * [Cities](http://www.hl7.org/fhir/datatypes-definitions.html#Address.city),
    * Counties or parishes (known as the [district](http://www.hl7.org/fhir/datatypes-definitions.html#Address.district) in the FHIR Address data type),
    * (States)[http://www.hl7.org/fhir/datatypes-definitions.html#Address.state],